Rujhan052/teg_project/README.md

 Overview:

-This project explores how thermoelectric generators (TEGs) behave under different conditions, focusing on predicting power output and efficiency using machine learning.
+This project evaluates machine learning models for predicting the performance of a Thermoelectric Generator (TEG).
+The objective is to identify the most accurate model for predicting TEG power output and efficiency based on its physical operating conditions.

 The dataset includes features such as temperature difference across the module (ΔT), electrical load resistance, and Seebeck coefficient.
 The target variables are power generated (W) and efficiency (%).

-Steps in the Project:
 1) Data Preparation
+A synthetic dataset of 5,000 samples was generated using NumPy and Pandas.
+This approach provided a controlled environment to test model performance on data with known non-linear relationships (derived from physics formulas, e.g., $P = V^2 / R$).

-     Loaded raw dataset (TEG_with_targets.csv).
+ 2) Loaded raw dataset (TEG_with_targets.csv).

      Identified input features: